Our History

 In 2002, the California Main Street Alliance (CAMSA) was formed in an effort to re-establish the Main Street program.
 In August 2004, through the work of CAMSA, the California Preservation Foundation, and the Californians for Preservation Action, the Main Street Program was re-established within the Office of Historic Preservation (OHP).

 To build greater capacity and support for the program, in 2018 the National Main Street Center partnered with CAMSA and is the current administrator of the statewide Main Street program.
-In 2021, the California Main Street Alliance changed its name to California Main Street.
+In 2021, the California Main Street Alliance changed its name to California Main Street (CAMS).